GeyserMC/GeyserWiki/_docs/other/developer-guide.md

 ProxyPass is a tool for intercepting packets between a Bedrock server and client developed by the Cloudburst team.
 It can be found [here](https://github.com/NukkitX/ProxyPass) and the vanilla Bedrock server can be found [here](https://www.minecraft.net/en-us/download/server/bedrock/).

 ## MCC Toolchest
 MCC Toolchest is a tool for viewing and editing NBT data for Bedrock edition, this allows you to see data as it is stored in Bedrock.
-You can download it from [here](http://mcctoolchest.com/).

 ## NBTExplorer
-NBTExplorer is a tool for viewing and editing NBT data for Java edition, this allows you to see data as it is stored in Java edition.
+NBTExplorer is a tool for viewing and editing NBT data for Java edition, this allows you to see data as it is stored in Java Edition.
 You can download it from [here](https://github.com/jaquadro/NBTExplorer/releases).

 ## Windows 10 Multi-Version Launcher
 The Windows 10 Multi-Version launcher allows you to switch between release and beta versions of Minecraft Bedrock.
 Its GitHub repository can be viewed [here](https://github.com/MCMrARM/mc-w10-version-launcher/).